 Chairman of the Advisory Council, Dr Owen Keenan on Better Outcomes, Brighter Futures:

-The following issues have been identified by the Council as priority areas for work for 2016:
+The following issues have been identified by the Council as priority areas of work for 2017:

 These are explained in further detail in the Advisory Council's workplan for 2016